-I am still figuring out who I really am and what my role is in this beautiful, chaotic world we live in.
-A therapist once told me to say to myself, “I am not just a purging anorexic, I am also a beautiful daughter of God.”
+Regardless of my winding path, I know I’ve always done the best I could with what I knew at the time.
+So instead of blaming myself for taking time to learn, I feel grateful for the willingness to keep moving forward.
+Will I ever “arrive”?
+Even now, I continue finding out more about myself and my role is in this beautiful, chaotic world.
+I get clues in bits and pieces—like the therapist who once told me to say to myself, “I am not just a purging anorexic.
+I am also a beautiful daughter of God.”
 That has stuck with me for years.